By using our website, you agree to our use of cookies (Visit our privacy policy).

 How to become a voice actor - back view of sound editor at his workstation

-Vocal and marketing skills are obviously vital for professional voice actors, but you will also need to develop an array of technical skills in order to maximize the quality of your own recordings.
+Still, you will need an array of technical skills in order to maximize the quality of your own recordings.

-Experts often recommend recording from roughly six inches to one foot away, but you should experiment with different placements and angles to determine what works best for you.
+You should experiment with different placements and angles to determine what works best for you.

 Your job as a voice actor is to deliver audio that is edited, processed and ready for final production.